-Ehsanul currently works at Design Development NYC, a design-build firm based in Long Island City and pursuing his architecture licensure.
-Prior to joining DDNYC, Ehsanul spent 3 years at a small architecture firm in Chelsea, NY focusing on residential and sustainable architecture.
+Ehsanul currently works at Design Development NYC as an Architectural Designer and pursuing his licensure.
+Prior to joining DDNYC, Ehsanul spent 3 years at an architecture firm in Chelsea, NY focusing on residential and sustainable architecture.
 Ehsanul enjoys photography in his leisure time and some of his photos are published in guide book, journals, and articles.

 Samantha received her Bachelor of Architecture from the Pennsylvania State University, where she continues to work with Alumni Relations to foster and sustain support networks between students and professionals.
 She also holds a certificate in Construction Management from Pace University.

 She received a Bachelor of Landscape Architecture degree from Pennsylvania State University, and a Certificate in Construction Project Management from New York University.
 She currently serves on NY-ASLA’s Executive Committee.